TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 In the previous section we have already seen that the statement is true for triangular matrices.

 Now suppose $A$ is any $n \times n$-matrix.
-Via row reduction $A$ can be brought to echelon form $F$, and for a square matrix the echelon form is an upper triangular matrix (with possibly zeros on the diagonal).
+Via row reduction $A$ can be brought to echelon form $F$, and for a square matrix the echelon form is an upper-triangular matrix (with possibly zeros on the diagonal).

 From {prf:ref}`Prop:DetCofactors:InvertibleTriangular` we know that for a triangular matrix $F$ we have '$F$ is invertible' is equivalent to '$\det{F} \neq 0$'.